Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Rules/Cypher/Type-cyr.md

 Mary chooses [[Compendium/Cypher/Descriptors/Resilient-cyr|Resilient]] for her descriptor and decides that she can probably learn the truth behind some of the strange things that she’s heard about without feeling too much trauma if it’s horrible.
 Resilient increases her Might Pool to 10 and her Intellect Pool to 16.
 She’s trained in Might and Intellect defense actions and gains an extra recovery roll each day.
 At first, Mary is sad that her descriptor gives her an inability in knowledge and puzzle tasks, but then she realizes that the flaw fits her character well—she’s better at getting people to tell her what she needs to know than at figuring out the information herself.

-For her focus, Mary chooses Moves Like a Cat, granting her a final Speed Pool of 18 and training in balance.
+For her focus, Mary chooses Moves Like a Cat, granting her a final Speed Pool of 18 and training in [[Compendium/Cypher/Abilities/B/Balance-cyr|balance]].
 In the end, she’s graceful and quick, charismatic, and hardier than she initially thought thanks to her drive.
 She’s ready to investigate the weird.

 For her character arc, Mary chooses Fall From Grace.
 She decides she’s had an obsession with a strange tome that’s been in her family for generations, and her character is drawn to its strange languages and rituals.